Coroner (Washington state): Death investigations

 In general, deaths in Washington are either certified by physicians, or by licensed funeral directors using information obtained from a physician pertaining to a decedent's cause of death.
 Certification is made to one of a number of regional registries each administered by a designated "deputy registrar" who approves each addition to the death registry.
-However, state law provides that deaths arising from one of a list of prescribed mechanisms (including drowning, hanging, electrocution, radiation, sodomy, strangulation, etc.), or involving a healthy person who had not received medical attention in the 36 hours preceding his or her death, or in which the death occurred in a jail or prison, or in which the identity of the decedent is unknown, or in which the death occurred under suspicious circumstances, can only be certified by a county coroner.
+However, state law provides that deaths arising from one of a list of prescribed mechanisms (including drowning, hanging, electrocution, radiation, sodomy, strangulation, etc.), or involving a healthy person who had not received medical attention in the 36 hours preceding their death, or in which the death occurred in a jail or prison, or in which the identity of the decedent is unknown, or in which the death occurred under suspicious circumstances, can only be certified by a county coroner.
 Physicians, deputy registrars, or any person discovering a body (such as a police officer) are legally obligated to refer these cases directly to coroners who are authorized to take possession of the body, to order a forensic autopsy on it, to pronounce the cause and mechanism of death, and to determine if the death was the result of unlawful homicide, which is necessary to bring criminal charges against a person.

 In 2015, approximately 8.2 percent of all decedents in Washington were autopsied.